Juno (film): Plot

 Shortly before her due date, Juno visits Mark again.
 Their interaction becomes emotional, culminating in Mark confiding that he plans on leaving Vanessa to figure his life out.
 Distraught by this, Juno implores him to change his mind.
 Mark questions her feelings for him and the intent behind her regular visits, revealing he is starting to develop an attraction to her.
 When Vanessa arrives home, Mark admits that he does not feel ready to be a father.
 Juno drives away and breaks down in tears by the side of the road.
 She then returns to the Lorings' home and leaves a note on the front porch.

 After a heartfelt discussion with her father, Juno accepts that she is in love with Paulie.
 She confesses her feelings to him, and they share a kiss.
 Not long after, Juno goes into labor and is rushed to the hospital, where she gives birth to a baby boy.
-Despite having deliberately not told Paulie because of his track meet, he deduces that she is giving birth anyways after seeing her missing from the stands and rushes to the hospital, where he comforts her as she cries.
+Despite having deliberately not told Paulie because of his track meet, he infers that she is giving birth after seeing her missing from the stands and rushes to the hospital, where he comforts her as she cries.

 Vanessa comes to the hospital and joyfully claims the newborn boy as a single adoptive mother.
 On the wall in the baby's new nursery, Vanessa has framed Juno's note, which reads: "Vanessa: If you're still in, I'm still in. —Juno."
 The film ends in the summertime with Juno and Paulie, now in a happy relationship, playing guitar and singing together.